Co-Creating the Future of Work with Gen Z

 “That could’ve been a young person’s job”

-Gen Z leaders also pointed out that there were aspects of AI-assisted work that might impact their generation negatively, by preventing the learning opportunities that they would have been exposed to by doing the tasks themselves.
+Gen Z leaders also pointed out that there were aspects of AI-assisted work that might impact their generation negatively, by preventing the experiential learning that occurs in entry-level work.
 Leaders also repeatedly pointed out the importance of considering equity and access in the future of work and AI; for example, one attendee noted that AI futures would never be realized in a meaningful way without all Americans first having access to broadband.

 “It seemed kinda lonely”

 Despite sharing excitement about AI’s ability to increase efficiency and productivity in their lives, Gen Z leaders pointed out that a future dominated by artificial intelligence, while more efficient, would minimize human interaction to degrees that may harm mental health.
-The leaders made specific reference to the loneliness epidemic facing Generation Z, and expressed
+The leaders made specific reference to the loneliness epidemic facing Generation Z.

 Non-Gen Z Perspectives